agestaun/rn-loader-container/README.md

 import MockupItem from './components/MockupItem';
 import {View} from 'react-native';

-// MockupItem is the to display with the effect. const MyListScreen = () => {
+// MockupItem is the view to display with the effect inside the container. const MyListScreen = () => {
   return (
     <View>